 I visited Paris this summer with my friend Hailey.
 Paris has always held a special place in my heart, and every time I visit I fall more in love.

 I know many people complain about rude Parisians, but my experience was quite the opposite.
-Even right from the start, we took the metro from the airport and twice I had people volunteer to carry my suitcase on the stairs.
+Upon arriving in Paris we took the metro from the airport and twice I had people volunteer to carry my suitcase on the stairs.

 I love the atmosphere in Paris.
 You can practically feel the history in the air, and great taste is abundant.
 From delicious food, to the impeccably dressed locals and beautiful architecture, every street corner had me mesmerized.

-That is why I believe you can’t really go wrong in Paris.
-As long as you distance yourself from the super touristy areas, you can easily have a very authentic experience.
+For these reasons, you can’t really go wrong in Paris.
+As long as you distance yourself from the super touristy areas, you can easily have an authentic experience.
 To me, part of the magic is stumbling on cute cafes/restaurants/ areas and discovering them for yourself.

 Where we stayed: